-You can also use a mosquito net to prevent from getting bitten by mosquitoes while you sleep.
+You can also use a mosquito net to prevent getting bitten by mosquitoes while you sleep.

 6. Avoid Going to the Areas Affected by Zika

 Do not travel to Zika-affected areas.
-Regions like Brazil, Central America, Indonesia, Southeast Asia, and some parts of India are affected by Zika virus.
+Regions like Brazil, Central America, Indonesia, Southeast Asia, and some parts of India are affected by the Zika virus.
 Do not travel to these places.
-Of course, in pregnancy, you would avoid travelling as much as you can, but even if you do, then visit some place which is free of mosquitoes.
+Of course, in pregnancy, you would avoid traveling as much as you can, but even if you do, then visit someplace which is free of mosquitoes.

 7. Keep Your House and Neighbourhood Clean